-Name of student (please print) After reviewing this handbook and discussing it with your student, please sign and date this letter and return it to the homeroom teacher.
+Name of stud lent (please print)

+After reviewing this handbook and discussing it with your student, please sign and date this letter and return it to the homeroom teacher.
 Please keep the handbook in a convenient place for easy reference.
-Student's Signature Parent's Signature Date Computer/Internet Permission I have read with my student the computer the policies and consequences contained to e are both fully aware of My student, classroom as well as the computer lab.
-M material.
-Any unauthorized use and/or vi consequences.
-Iy student will be supervised and advise ed of appropriate viewing Student's Signature Parent's Signature Date Photograph/Media Release (check and signature) gn one) SION to use my student's photograph/v Parent's signature NO, I prefer that my student's photog graph/video NOT BE USED IN ANY WAY by the school, Parent's signature

-Written notification of any changes to the handbook or Hope Academy policies will be provided.

-GREATER BATON ROUGE HOPE ACADEMY 2016-2017

-PARENT VOLUNTEER SIGNATURE PAGE
+I have read with my student this handbook in its entirety and we are both fully aware of the policies and consequences contained within.
+Parent's Signature Student's Signature Date Computer/Internet Permission I have read with my student the computer/internet policy in the handbook and we are both fully aware of the policies and consequences contained within.
+My student, has my permission to access the internet in the classroom as well as the computer lab.
+My student will be supervised and advised of appropriate viewing material.
+Any unauthorized use and/or viewing of unapproved material may result in severe consequences.
+Student's Signature Parent's Signature Date Photograph/Media Release (check and sign one) YES, Hope Academy HAS PERMISSION to use my student's photograph/video.
+Parent's signature NO, I prefer that my student's photograph/video NOT BE USED IN ANY WAY by the school, Parent's signature Written notification of any changes to the handbook or Hope Academy policies will be provided.
+GREATER BATON ROUGE HOPE ACADEMY 2017-2018 PARENT VOLUNTEER SIGNATURE PAGE Student(s) name

-Student(s) name

 Please print clearly and list all students from your family enrolled in the school.

 Many opportunities for volunteers will be provided throughout the year.
 These may be at the school, at special events, or possibly tasks that can be performed at home to help the school.
 Please watch for notice of these in the monthly newsletter and through our school social media.
 Do you have a special talent?
 Please indicate an area in which you may prefer to volunteer.

 1

 As the parent of a Hope Academy student, I understand that a minimum of 10 parent volunteer hours are required per student.
 I also understand that if these hours are not provided, a fee of \$100.00 per student will be charged the each student's account.

 Parent signature

 Number of students at Hope Academy

 Date